Skip to content

 • If you always refund entire line items, use the original transaction line item amount and amount_tax, but with negative signs.

-• If you refund parts of line items, you need to calculate the amounts refunded.
-For example, for a sale transaction with amount=5000 and amount_tax=500, after refunding half the line item you’d create a partial reversal with line item amount=-2500 and amount_tax=-250.
+• If you refund parts of line items, you must calculate the amounts refunded.
+For example, for a sale transaction with amount=5000 and amount_tax=500, after refunding half the line item, you create a partial reversal with line item amount=-2500 and amount_tax=-250.

 Partially refund a sale by a flat amount